-Failed classes may be retaken, but only at regular tuition rates.
-Students repeating a class may count the credits for that class in a financial aid award calculation only if the original grade earned is a 'F/FA'.
+Failed courses may be retaken, but only at regular tuition rates.
+Students repeating a course may count the credits for that course in a financial aid award calculation only if the original grade earned is an 'F/FA'.
 If a student elects to repeat a course for which a grade above 'F/FA' was earned, the credits are not included in the financial aid award calculation, thereby making the student responsible for payment out-of-pocket.
-It is the student's responsibility to make up any work missed due to absences.

-course (in which he/she received an "F/FA"),

-student's cumulative GPA and replaced with

-the new course grade from the repeated class.

-The student's GPA should be recalculated to
+The credits for all repeated courses will be included in credits attempted for the purposes of determining the satisfactory progress evaluation checkpoint.
+A student may repeat a failed course only once.
+If a student repeats a failed course (in which he/she received an 'F/FA'), the failing grade will be removed from the student's cumulative GPA and replaced with the new course grade from the repeated course offering.
+The student's GPA should be recalculated to reflect the new letter